PixelPioneer77/xAI-Project/README.md

 - Explainability visualizations
 - POC with GUI

-Details are available in the `explainability_poc.ipynb` directory and notebooks.
+Details are available in the `explainability_poc.ipynb` notebook.

 ## Acknowledgments